© Crown copyright 2021

 The risk assessment should also consider factors relating to the layout, facilities and other issues around the care home – to help determine:

-the rooms in which visiting will happen, where and how visitors might be received on arrival at the home to avoid mingling with other visitors, staff or residents etc
+where visiting will happen – outdoors or in COVID-secure indoor rooms, the rooms in which visiting will happen, where and how visitors might be received on arrival at the home to avoid mingling with other visitors, staff or residents etc

 the precautions that will be taken to prevent infection during visits (including PPE use and hand washing)